AayushBiswas/hacktoberfest_2022/CONTRIBUTING.md

 # How Can I Contribute?

 Don't know how to start of open source and Contribute to our Open Source Project ?
 Welcome to the world of hacking!
+Pls star the repository before submitting a pull request

 The steps to follow to contribute to any projects: